Top of Page

 This is a culminating capstone experience for all M.S. students.
 With faculty approval, students will select a community-based project for a practicum in an emergency preparedness site or facility.
 The student is expected to acquire the skills and experience in the application of emergency preparedness.
 Students in the practicum must complete a comprehensive written paper and final oral presentation to the DEM faculty.

-One course (three credit hours) must be chosen from the Management and Leadership cluster.
+One course must be chosen from the options below.

 Credit Hours: 3